AdzCoder/ISO-Involute-Spline-Calculator/README.md

 - Add test cases for new features
 - Validate against ISO standards

-## 📄 License
+## 📄 Licence

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licenced under the MIT Licence - see the [LICENCE](LICENCE) file for details.

 ## 👨‍💻 Author

 **Adil Wahab Bhatti**

-## 🙏 Acknowledgments
+## 🙏 Acknowledgements

 - ISO Technical Committee TC 96 for the comprehensive standard
-- MATLAB community for optimization suggestions
+- MATLAB community for optimisation suggestions
 - Industry colleagues for validation and testing

 ## 📈 Version History